sitewhere/sitewhere-documentation/docs/guide/api/java/README.md

-# :book: Using SiteWhere Java API
+# Using SiteWhere Java API

 <Seo/>